-Linux, while being a free and open-source platform, has remained an industry standard and is the most commonly used operating system today.
-It is by far the most popular operating system of choice for web servers and has more of the features that professional web designers expect.
+While being a free and open-source platform, Linux has remained an industry standard and is the most commonly used operating system today.
+It is the most popular operating system of choice for web servers and has more of the features that professional web designers expect.

 Applications that require a Linux-based server:

 - Scripts or applications that require specific Apache modules